Why does txt2bin exist?

 One night, I was thinking about those old DOS programs that embedded a plain text file in an executable and let you view it just by running the .EXE (readme.exe).
 They were helpful for the uninitiated.

-The Council of Linux Graybeards
+The Council of Linux Greybeards

 I didn't actually have a "text to self-displaying binary" to serve as the story's cursed artifact.
-So, while writing, I threw together a little script that does exactly one thing: uses printf to send the text to stdout.
+So, while writing, I put together a little script that does exactly one thing: uses printf to send the text to stdout.

 License: CC BY-NC-SA 4.0